-Step 1: Plug the X16-5 into a computer and allow the computer operating system to register the device as a Mass Storage Device.
-Notice that the logger will mount with a drive label using the last digits of the serial number.
-A red LED located on the bottom side will indicate the battery is charging.
-The LED will turn off when the battery is fully charged, which takes about 2 hours.
+Step 2: Plug the X16-1E into a computer and allow the computer operating system to register the device as a Mass Storage Device.
+Notice that the logger will mount with a drive label using the last digits of the logger's serial number.

-Figure 6: Connecting to PC
+Figure 7: Connecting to PC

-Step 2: Configure the X16-5 by editing the appropriate tags in the config.txt file using a simple text editor.
-In Windows, do not use Notepad as the editor does not terminate new lines properly.
+Step 3: Configure the X16-1E by editing the appropriate tags in the config.txt file using a simple text editor.
+In Windows, do not use Notepad, as the editor does not terminate new lines properly.
 GCDC recommends Windows Wordpad or Notepad++ to edit the config.txt file.
 Refer to section 2.6 for a complete list of configuration options.

-Figure 7: Editing the Config.txt File
+Figure 8: Editing Config.txt File

-- Step 3: If necessary, initialize the RTC clock by creating a time.txt file (see section 2.4).
+- Step 4: If necessary, initialize the RTC clock by creating a time.txt file (see section 2.4).
 Once the time.txt file is saved, immediately unplug the logger to start the initialization process.
 The logger will load the time.txt file, initialize the clock, and delete the time.txt file.
-Initializing the RTC ensures the data files include the correct year, month, and day and that the data samples can be correlated to a specific date and time. - Step 4: After removing from the USB port, attach the X16-5 logger to the target object.
-The logger is small and light weight so double-sided tape, Velcro, or a spot of cyanoacrylate glue are sufficient methods of attachment.
+Initializing the RTC ensures the data files include the correct year, month, and day so that the data samples can be correlated to a specific date and time. - Step 5: After removing from the USB port, attach the X16-1E logger to the target object.
+The logger is small and lightweight, so double-sided tape, Velcro, or a spot of cyanoacrylate glue are sufficient methods of attachment.

-The X16-5 is small and light weight so attachment methods do not need to be substantial.
-Double-sided tape, a spot of cyanoacrylate glue (contact cement), zip-ties, magnetic base, or adhesive putty are example methods of attachment.
-These methods do not cause adverse signal attenuation considering the relatively low frequency bandwidth of the X16-5 logger.
+The X16-1E is small and lightweight, so attachment methods do not need to be substantial.
+Double-sided tape, a spot of cyanoacrylate glue (contact cement), zip-ties, a magnetic base, or adhesive putty are example methods of attachment.
+These methods do not cause adverse signal attenuation considering the relatively low frequency bandwidth of the X16-1E logger.
 Command Poster Adhesive strips by 3M offer excellent temporary attachment of the logger to most surfaces.

-Step 5: Press the on/off button located at the rear of the enclosure to initiate data recording, (see Figure 8).
+Step 6: Press the on/off button located at the rear of the enclosure to initiate data recording, (see Figure 9).
 Logging will start about 3-5 seconds after pressing the button.
 The red LED will blink as the configuration file is accessed.
-If the time.txt file is present, the RTC is initialized with the time written in the file.
-Then, the blue LED will begin to blink at a 1 second interval indicating the system is operating.
+Then, the blue LED will begin to blink at a 1 second interval, indicating the system is operating.
 The red LED will blink periodically as data is written to the microSD card.

-Figure 8: Starting the X16-5
+Figure 9: Starting the X16-1E

-- Step 6: To stop recording, press and hold the button for about 3 seconds.
+- Step 7: To stop recording, press and hold the button for about 3 seconds.
 The red and blue LEDs will begin to blink rapidly for 2 seconds and then turn off.
-Release the button and the X16-5 turns off.
-Pressing the button again restarts the logger and data is recorded to a new file. - Step 7: Plug the logger into a PC and allow the logger to mount as a USB drive.
-The data files will appear in the "GCDC" directory. - Step 8: The data recorded to the files must be converted to determine acceleration in "g" units.
-Divide the Ax, Ay, Az columns by 2048 to determine g units.
+Release the button and the X16-1E turns off.
+Pressing the button again restarts the logger, and data is recorded to a new file. - Step 8: Plug the logger into a PC and allow the logger to mount as a USB drive.
+The data files will appear in the "GCDC" directory. - Step 9: The data recorded to the files must be converted to determine acceleration in "g" units.
+Divide the Ax, Ay, and Az columns by 2048 to determine g units.
 See section 3.3 for a complete discussion of data conversion.